 Winter Solstice is also a celebration of rebirth

 Every ending has a new beginning.
-So it’s not just hibernating, it’s incubating, like eggs before they hatch into new life.
+So it’s not just hibernating with your slippers, it’s incubating, like eggs before they hatch into new life.

 How do you like to relax and replenish in the darkness of winter?